good annuity

 DIAs pay more because you irrevocably give the money to the insurance company to use until you turn on the income stream.
 Eventually, they will pay you more per paycheck, which means they are relatively protected against inflation.

-Given that DIAs “lock in” current interest rates when considering future payments, I’m not that excited about them.
+Given that DIAs “lock in” current interest rates when considering future payments, I’m not excited about them.
 Another option is a MYGA that you 1035 into an SPIA.
 This may offer you an equivalent amount of future income with less illiquidity.
 More about that later.

 Qualified Longevity Annuity Contract (QLAC) is a good annuity